CVig7/Vig-frontend-demos/README.md

 A program that checks if a given number matches the format of a valid US phone number using regular expressions.

+💰 Cash Register (CR)
+A utility that calculates and returns change for a transaction.
+It determines the optimal way to provide change using the available currency units.

+🔍 Pokémon Search (PS)
+A searchable Pokédex that uses the PokéAPI to let users look up Pokémon by name or ID and view key stats and sprite images.

 🌍 Viggy’s World (VW)

 A vibrant platformer and endless runner where players jump, dash, and navigate floating platforms to reach golden checkpoints.